 An FHA loan is a mortgage loan with flexible guidelines backed by the Federal Housing Administration ( A Department of HUD).
 FHA loans are extremely popular with first time home buyers because they allow down payments as low as 3.5% and allow the seller to pay the borrowers closing costs.
 FHA has flexible credit requirements.
 FHA borrowers sometimes have credit scores as low as 580.

 Nearly 20% of all mortgages in the United States are FHA loans.
-A credit challenged borrower is more likely to choose FHA because of the fair treatment of borrowers.
+A credit-challenged borrower is more likely to choose FHA because of the fair treatment of borrowers.
 The mortgage rate offered to lower credit score borrowers is typically much higher than market mortgage rates but with FHA, the mortgage rate offered only increases slightly for challenged credit.
 If you want to be sure you are not taken advantage of by a mortgage lender, FHA may be a great option.
-The loan program for first time home buyers has regulations built in to the guidelines to make sure no home buyer is taken advantage of.
+The loan program for first time home buyers has regulations built into the guidelines to make sure no home buyer is taken advantage of.

 Benefits of FHA Home Loans

 FHA Loans have flexible underwriting guidelines which include lower time needed since a derogatory mark on the credit report.
-And the best part, this does not mean a first time home buyer will pay a high interest rate.
+And the best part, this does not mean a first time home buyer will pay a high-interest rate.
 FHA offers some of the best available mortgage interest rates.

 An FHA loan only requires 3.5% down and the seller is allowed to pay your closing costs with seller concessions.
-In addition to the low down payment FHA also helps insure the property you are buying is a quality home.
+In addition to the low down payment FHA also helps ensure the property you are buying is a quality home.
 We would like to think all sellers are honest and aware of all the issues with the home they are selling but this is not always the case.
 With FHA, a property appraisal is required in addition to a water and septic inspection for private systems.
-The inspection and appraisal completed help provide more detailed information to the home buyer to make sure you are not walking in to a money pit.
+The inspection and appraisal completed help provide more detailed information to the home buyer to make sure you are not walking into a money pit.
 After closing, FHA does not warrant the condition of the property but you put yourself in a better position trying to learn as much about the property before closing on the sale.

 How Do I Apply For an FHA Loan?